 Sci-Fi is always pushing the boundaries.
 What could happen next?
 Where will science take us?

 Our translation of that is ice tea.
-It might sound boring, but it was a crazy new invention the first time we sat down to drink our tea cold.
+It might sound boring, but it was a crazy invention the first time we sat down to drink our tea cold.

 To go even more futuristic, consider trying some bubble tea.
 This is cold tea (served with milk or without) with chewy tapioca balls sitting on the bottom.
 The untraditional look of bubble tea, or ice tea with berries or leaves, creates the perfect sci-fi aura.